riahcul/372_FinalProject/README.md

 # FinalProject372

 ## Predicting Cancer Cell Line Drug Sensitivity with Ensemble Machine Learning Models
+This project aims to accurately predict the response variable ln(IC50) based off of gene expression data, drug data, and mutation data.
+By combining datasets that paint a picture of the landscape of cell line-drug interactions, we are able to use ElasticNet, RandomForest, MLP, and ensemble models to predict this regression task.

 ## What it Does
 section that describes in one paragraph what your project does,